escowles/recipes/_posts/2017-06-13-cherry-pie.md

 juice from 1/4 lime
 1 cup sugar
 1/4 cup corn starch
+1/8 tsp. cinnamon
 1/4 tsp. almond extract
-1/8 tsp. cinnamon
 * Rinse cherries to remove any stems or other detritus
 * Pit cherries by hand (push pit through skin with thumb) over a large mixing bowl, collecting juice and discarding pits
 * Heat cherries, cherry juice, and lime juice in a saucepan until simmering
-* In a small bowl, mix sugar and corn starch, breaking up lumps
+* In a small bowl, mix sugar, corn starch, and cinnamon, breaking up lumps
-* Remove cherries from heat, add sugar mixture, and mix well
+* Add sugar mixture to cherries and mix well
-* Return cherries to the heat and simmer while stirring until thickened
+* Continue cooking cherries while stirring until the sauce thickens and stops being cloudy
-* Remove from heat, mix in almond extract and cinnamon, and let cool
+* Remove from heat, mix in almond extract, and let cool

 **pie:**